benjamin-shen/dbot/README.md

 Written by Benjamin Shen

 ## Functionality
-All possible commands can be found in [response.txt](dictionaries/response.txt).
+All possible commands can be found in [commands.txt](dictionaries/commands.txt).
-All recognized keywords can be found in [understandable.txt](dictionaries/understandable.txt).
+All recognized keywords can be found in [keywords.txt](dictionaries/keywords.txt).

-### Future work
-Change "response" and "understandable" because they're really bad names.
-Make it easier to debug.
 Future ideas for the bot can be found in [todo.txt](developer/todo.txt).

 ### Bugs